slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-5/packetizer_raw_output.md

 Specify that exactly one Sequence Number TLV with a Length of 8 octets must be present per BGP-LS-SPF NLRI; if this condition is not met, the NLRI MUST be considered malformed and treated as withdrawn.

+**Severity:** Medium
+  *Basis:* Lack of defined error-handling may lead to divergent interpretations of NLRI recency and inconsistent SPF database contents.

+**Confidence:** High

 ---